 Under the Railroad Retirement Act, railroad workers with at least 10 years of service can receive retirement and disability annuities.
 Such annuities are also payable to workers with 5 years of service if performed after 1995.

 Provisions -- Full age annuities are payable at age 60 to workers with 30 years of service.
-For those with less than 30 years of service, reduced annuities are payable at age 62 and unreduced annuities are payable at full retirement age, which is gradually rising from 65 to 67, depending on the year of birth.
+For those with less than 30 years of service, reduced annuities are payable at age 62 and unreduced annuities are payable at full retirement age, which varies depending on the year of birth.
 Disability annuities can be paid on the basis of total or occupational disability.
 Annuities are also payable to spouses and divorced spouses of retired workers, widow(er)s, surviving divorced spouses, remarried widow(er)s, children, and parents of deceased railroad workers.
-Qualified railroad retirement beneficiaries receive Medicare coverage just like social security beneficiaries.
+Qualified railroad retirement annuitants receive Medicare coverage just like social security beneficiaries.

-Financing -- Payroll taxes paid by railroad employers and their employees are the primary source of funding for the railroad retirement-survivor benefit programs.
-Railroad retirement taxes, which have historically been higher than social security taxes, are calculated, like benefit payments, on a two-tier basis.
+Financing -- Payroll taxes paid by railroad employers and their employees are the primary source of funding for the railroad retirement-survivor annuity programs.
+Railroad retirement taxes, which have historically been higher than social security taxes, are calculated, like annuity payments, on a two-tier basis.
 Railroad retirement tier I payroll taxes are coordinated with social security taxes so employees and employers pay tier I taxes at the same rate as social security taxes.
-In addition, both employees and employers pay tier II taxes to finance railroad retirement benefit payments beyond social security levels.
-The ratio of certain asset balances to the sum of benefit payments and administrative expenses determines tier II tax rates.
+In addition, both employees and employers pay tier II taxes to finance railroad retirement annuity payments beyond social security levels.
+The ratio of certain asset balances to the sum of annuity payments and administrative expenses determines tier II tax rates.